rohan-varma/rohan-varma.github.io/_posts/2017-1-30-Neural-Net.md

 Now that we've got predictions for our labels, we want to adjust our weights so that our network does better next time we forward propagate.
 This is how a neural network learns: it makes a prediction, figures out how inaccurate it was, and updates the weights based off of that information.
 This is known as gradient descent: iteratively adjusting the weights by their gradient/partial derivative evaluated with respect to the loss function, until we reach (hopefully) a global minima.
 Computing the partial derivatives with respect to our loss function turns out to be an interesting math problem.

+The function we're trying to differentiate is given by forward propagation as above.
+Using the chain rule, we can compute a sequence of derivatives that get us the partial derivatives with respect to the weights:

 ### Fine-tuning gradient descent
 Talk about SGD, learning rate, decaying learning rate, and momentum.